-The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
+This information is subject to inevitable variations, so none of these indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
-For this reason we decline any responsibility for changes which the user may encounter.
-In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.
+For this reason, we decline any responsibility for changes which the user may encounter.
+In any case, it is advisable to check environment and weather conditions before setting out.

-The towns in Garda Trentino - Riva del Garda, Torbole sul Garda and Arco – are connected by several urban and intercity bus lines which will take you to the starting point or in the immediate surroundings.
+The main towns in Garda Trentino - Riva del Garda, Arco, Torbole sul Garda, Nago – are connected by several urban and intercity bus lines which will take you to the starting point of tours or in the immediate surroundings.

 You can also get to Riva del Garda and Torbole sul Garda by the public ferry service.

 Riding your bike requires specific clothing and equipment, even for relatively short and easy trips.
-It is always better to be prepared… e.g. for bad weather or a drop your energy levels.
-The unexpected things also make up a part of the fun!
+It is always better to be prepared… e.g. for bad weather or a sudden drop in your energy levels.
+The unexpected things are part of the fun!

-Remember to throughly evaluate the type of route you plan to do, the locations you plan to cross and the current season.
+Remember to thoroughly evaluate the type of route you plan on doing, the locations you intend to cross and the current season.
 Has it been raining?
 Attention: The paths may be slippery and require more caution.

 What do I need to bring on my bike tour?